sophgo/tpu-mlir/docs/developer_manual/source_en/17_custom.rst

     --input_shapes # list of input shapes (e.g., [[1,2,3],[3,4,5]]) \
     --mlir # output mlir file

-The next steps are the same as steps 2-6 in "Add TpuLang Custom Operator" section, and will not be repeated here.
+The next steps are the same as steps 3-9 in "Add TpuLang Custom Operator" section.

 Custom Operator Example
 -----------------------